asheikh4/BEADDA/README.md

 **Overview Diagram:**
 [Patient Sensors] → [Python Processing & AI] → [Dashboard / Clinician Interface]

 ## Key Components
 - Python backend using Flask and SocketIO
 - MediaPipe for pose detection and rep tracking
+- EMG/EEG signal processing using `pylsl` and NumPy
+- Firebase Firestore for data storage
+- Mistral AI for generating concise coaching feedback

+---
+## Key Components
+- Python backend using Flask and SocketIO
+- MediaPipe for pose detection and rep tracking